7 Things that Indicate Your Stress Levels are Too High

-While it’s a normal physiological reaction to any adverse situations that arise day by day, its effects can be compounded when things get a bit tougher.
+While it’s a normal physiological reaction to any adverse situations that arise day by day, its effects can compound when things get a bit tougher.

-It’s been proven that prolonged exposure to high stress levels can increase your risk of heart disease, a lowered immune system, and an increased risk of depression.
+It’s been proven that prolonged exposure to high-stress levels can increase your risk of heart disease, a low immune system, and an increase in developing depression.

 While most of the symptoms of stress are manifested by changes in attitude, there are several physical consequences that can have strong relationships with it.

-The American Psychological Association warns that high stress levels are affecting the world today more than at any other time in history.
+However, the American Psychological Association warns that high-stress levels are affecting the world today more than at any other time in history.

 Most worrisome is the fact that most cases don’t receive adequate attention and eventually turn into more serious disorders.

 Because everyone will suffer from stress at some point, it’s important to know what might indicate that it’s starting to get out of hand.